ileanadatamania/Data-Science-Portfolio/README.md

-**About Portfolio** -Product Price and Cross- Price Elasticities of Advertisment demand, Product Category Labelling with natural language processing and machine learning, A/B Player Retention Testing and  games played probability, Price Exploratory Analysis
+**About Portfolio** -Product Price and Cross- Price Elasticities of Advertisment demand, Feature engineering for machine learning (Product Category Labelling) with natural language processing , A/B Player Retention Testing and  games played probability, Price Exploratory Analysis

 # Content
 # Probability and Statistics #